ObolNetwork/obol-docs/docs/gov/governance/contributions.md

 # OBOL Programmatic Incentives Program

 *Our aim is to encourage continuous participation and sustained support for Ethereum’s infrastructure network.
-The Obol Programmatic Incentives Program program is designed to be fair and transparent, acknowledging stakers for their contribution.*
+The Obol Programmatic Incentives Program program is designed to be fair and transparent, acknowledging stakers for their capital contribution.*

 *By basing OBOL incentives on staking rewards accumulated by validators (pubkeys), performance is factored in (i.e. effectiveness, uptime, etc.)*